wyvernbw/Bag-of-Homebrew/5e/rules/wYvernBW/Wyvern's-guide-to-anything/beat_up.md

 # Beat Up

-When a creature makes an attack that deals bludgeoning damage that's greater than your number of hit dice faces (eg. 8 for a d8 at level 1, 16 for 2d8 at level 2), your move speed decreases by 5 feet.
-Healing, rests and being knocked unconscious removes this effect.
+When you make an attack that deals bludgeoning damage against a creature, the creature becomes limp.
+The creature has decreased move speed equal to your strength modifier or twice your strength modifier if the attack is made with a two-handed weapon.
+This effect ends after 3 rounds, but can also be ended by healing and rests.